ai-creative-coder/build-photo-desktop-pet-skill/README_EN.md

 English | [简体中文](README.md)

-Turn one photo of a person or animal into an installable chibi desktop pet.
+Turn one photo of a person  into an installable chibi desktop pet.
 The character keeps the photo's most recognizable visual traits and accompanies the user through work, study, and breaks with expressive actions.

 ## Features